Douglas C-54 Skymaster: Design and development

 The most common variant was the C-54D, which entered service in August 1944.
 Based on the C-54B, it was fitted with more powerful R-2000-11 engines.
-With the C-54E, the last two cabin fuel tanks were moved to the wings which would allow more freight or 44 passenger seats.
+With the C-54E, the last two cabin fuel tanks were moved to the wings which allowed more freight or 44 passenger seats.

 Aircraft transferred to the United States Navy were designated Douglas R5D.
 With the introduction of the Tri-Service aircraft designation system in 1962, all R5Ds were re-designated C-54.

 Operational history

 C-54s began service with the USAAF in 1942, carrying up to 26 passengers, later versions carrying up to 50 passengers.
 The C-54 was one of the most commonly used long-range transports by the U.S. armed forces in World War II.
 Of the C-54s produced, 515 were manufactured in Santa Monica, California and 655 were manufactured at Orchard Place/Douglas Field, in unincorporated Cook County, Illinois, near Chicago (later the site of O'Hare International Airport).

 During World War II, the C-54 was used by Franklin D. Roosevelt, Douglas MacArthur, and Winston Churchill.
 The American delegates to the Casablanca Conference used the Skymaster.
 The C-54 was also used by the Royal Air Force, the French Air Force, and the armed forces of at least 12 other nations.

 President Harry S. Truman signed the National Security Act of 1947, which created the U.S. Air Force, on board Sacred Cow, the Presidential VC-54C which is preserved at the National Museum of the United States Air Force near Dayton, Ohio.
 More than 300 C-54s and R5Ds formed the backbone of the US contribution to the Berlin Airlift in 1948.
 They also served as the main airlift during the Korean War.
 After the Korean War, the C-54 was replaced by the Douglas C-124 Globemaster II, but continued to be used by the U.S. Air Force until 1972.
 The last active C-54 Skymaster in U.S. Navy service (C-54Q, BuNo 56501, of the Navy Test Pilot School, NAS Patuxent River) was retired on 2 April 1974.

 In late 1945, several hundred C-54s were surplus to U.S. military requirements and these were converted for civil airline operation, many by Douglas Aircraft at its aircraft plants.
 The aircraft were sold to airlines around the world.
 By January 1946, Pan American Airways was operating their Skymasters on transatlantic scheduled services to Europe and beyond.
 Trans-Pacific schedules from San Francisco to Auckland began on 6 June 1946.
 After disposal by the U.S. Air Force and U.S. Navy, many C-54s were modified for use in civilian firefighting and air tanker roles.
-This included fitting tanks inside and under the fuselage and the fitting of dumping and spraying equipment also on the wing trailing edges.
+This included fitting tanks inside and under the fuselage and the fitting of dumping and spraying equipment on the wing trailing edges.
 C-54s continued in this role until the late 1990s.